rTreutlein/semantic_parsing/corpusgenerator/corpus_bootstrapping.md

    - Create a simple knowledge graph where each node is a sentence from the corpus.
    - Edges represent relationships or connections between sentences.
    - Use the following edge types:
      a.
-Elaborates: Provides more detail or explanation
+Rephrases: Restates the sentence in a different way
      b.
-Generalizes: Presents a broader concept
+Explains: Provides further explanation for a part of the sentence
      c.
-Specifies: Narrows down to a more specific case
+Implies: Presents a more general scenario implied by the sentence
      d.
 Contrasts: Shows a difference or opposite
      e.
-Compares: Highlights similarities
+Compares: Highlights similarities with another concept
-     f.
-Causes: Indicates a causal relationship
-     g.
-Results_from: Shows an effect or outcome
-     h.
-Exemplifies: Provides an example
-     i.
-Defines: Gives a definition or explanation of a term

 5. **Iterative Expansion**
    - Select sentences from the knowledge graph for further expansion or rephrasing.